 The term “malware” refers to harmful software that disrupts or manipulates an electronic device’s normal operation.1 Malware can infect personal computers, smartphones, tablets, servers and even equipment — basically any device with computing capabilities.

 The first form of malware ever developed was the computer virus.2 As technology, computing and software have advanced during the last two decades, so has the sophistication and prevalence of malicious software.
+Read on to learn more about how malware and ransomware work and what you can do to protect yourself.

 How does malware work?